 Texas Tech University

 Texas Tech University is committed to fostering a campus community that promotes the overall wellbeing of its community members and is free from illegal drugs and alcohol abuse.
-In the following annual notification, you will find information about the university's Drug and Alcohol Abuse Prevention Program (DAAPP), policies regarding drugs and alcohol, substance abuse prevention programs and services, and other resources for students, faculty, and staff.
-The reporting period covered in the report is August 1, 2021 – July 31, 2023.
+In the following annual notification, you will find information about the university’s Drug and Alcohol Abuse Prevention Program (DAAPP), policies regarding drugs and alcohol, substance abuse prevention programs and services, and other resources for students, faculty, and staff.
+The information included in this DAAPP is reflective of the 2024-2025 academic year.

-Drug Free Schools and Communities Act (DFSCA) Drug and Alcohol Abuse Prevention Program (DAAPP)
+Drug-Free Schools & Communities Act (DFSCA) Drug & Alcohol Abuse Prevention Program (DAAP)

 • Standards of conduct that clearly prohibit the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees;